kestra-io/docs/content/blogs/2022-10-05-kestra-snowflake.md

 ```

 ### Download from Snowflake stage
-This task downloads data from the Snowflake server to an internal Kestra stage.
-The Download task provides the URL of the downloaded file available on the Kestra storage server which is based on which is based on [Amazon ION](https://amzn.github.io/ion-docs/).
+This task downloads data from the Snowflake server to an internal Kestra stage which is based on [Amazon ION](https://amzn.github.io/ion-docs/).
+The Download task provides the URL of the downloaded file available on the Kestra storage server.
 The [Download](../plugins/plugin-jdbc-snowflake/tasks/io.kestra.plugin.jdbc.snowflake.Download.md) task offers properties such as data compression and access control role to streamline the download process of the connected database.
-The [Download](../plugins/plugin-jdbc-snowflake/tasks/io.kestra.plugin.jdbc.snowflake.Download.md) task outputs the URL of the downloaded file available on the Kestra storage server.

-The following code snippet downloads default database to specified `fileName` location on internal Kestra server.
+The following code snippet downloads the default database to the specified `fileName` location on the internal Kestra server.

 ```yaml
 id: "download"